These keto mini cheesecakes are creamy, delicate, and easy to make. The whipped chocolate topping is optional but marvelous.

 Instructions

-- Preheat your oven to 350 degrees F. Line 5 muffin cups with foil liners and brush the liners with melted butter.
+- Preheat the oven to 350°F. Line 5 muffin cups with foil liners and brush the liners with melted butter.

-- Add the egg and beat until well-blended and fluffy, 1 more minute.
+- Add the egg and whisk just until incorporated.
+Don't overmix.

-- Ladle the batter into the prepared muffin cups, filling them almost full.
-Bake until set but not browned (the center should be almost firm), about 15 minutes.
+- Transfer the batter to the prepared muffin cups, filling them almost full.
+Bake until set but not browned (the center should be almost firm), for 15-20 minutes.

-- Cool in the pan on a cooling rack for 15 minutes, then remove the cakes from the pan and cool them directly on the rack for 30 more minutes.
+- Cool the cakes in the pan on a cooling rack for 15 minutes, then remove them from the pan and cool them directly on the rack for 30 more minutes.
 Don’t remove the liners yet.
-As the cakes cool, their center will slightly sink.
+As the cakes cool, their centers will slightly sink.
 Perfect for toppings!

-- Place the heavy whipping cream, vanilla, sweetener, and cocoa powder in your food processor bowl.
+- Place the heavy whipping cream, vanilla, sweetener, and cocoa powder in a mini food processor bowl (the volume of ingredients is too low for a standard-size food processor).

-- Process until it all magically turns into thick whipped cream, about 1 minute.
-If needed, stop once to scrape the sides and bottom of the food processor bowl.
+- Process until the ingredients turn into thick whipped cream, about 1 minute.
+If you have a "grind" and a "chop" setting, use the "chop" setting.
+If needed, stop once to scrape the sides and bottom.

 Notes

-- The cheesecakes stick to paper liners (even well-greased) but they don't stick to greased foil liners.
+- The cheesecakes stick to standard paper liners (even well-greased) but not to greased foil liners.

-- Nutrition info without the topping: Calories 172, Total Fat 17 g, Saturated Fat 9 g, Sodium 148 mg, Total Carbohydrate 2 g, Dietary Fiber 0 g, Sugars 2 g, Protein 4 g
+- Nutrition info for one mini cake without the topping: Calories 172, Total Fat 17 g, Saturated Fat 9 g, Sodium 148 mg, Total Carbohydrate 2 g, Dietary Fiber 0 g, Sugars 2 g, Protein 4 g.

 Nutrition per Serving